RDycore/RDycore/docs/developer/mesh.md

   4. Bottom boundary
   5. River

 The `.exo` mesh file uses NetCDF.
-The cells corresponding to the two element types (i.e. quadrilaterals and triangles) must be saved as two different data fields in the `.exo` file (e.g `connect1` for quadrilateral and `connect2` for triangles.
+Cells of different types (e.g. quadrilaterals and triangles) must be saved as two different data fields in the `.exo` file (e.g `connect1` for quadrilateral and `connect2` for triangles.

 ```text